meatspaces/node-meatspace/README.md

 ## What it is

-Micrologging.
+Decentralized micrologging.
 A lightweight module to manage mini posts through your node app.

+## How to use it

+You can use curl to run all the commands below or you can create your own site and use the module as part of your micrologging setup.

 ## Setup